-A procurement card can be used for meals purchased from caterers or restaurants for those activities described in Business Procedure 5.4.2-P.
+A procurement card can be used for meals purchased from caterers or restaurants for those activities described in Administrative Procedure 5.4.2-P.

 - Those activities are defined as on-site administrative working meals, accreditation teams, student affairs activities, grants/contracts, system-administered professional development activities, cultural events, and official guest requiring accommodations.

-- Procedural requirements for meals for official guests are in Business Procedure 5.1.14-P.
+- Procedural requirements for meals for official guests are in Administrative Procedure 5.1.14-P.

-The KCTCS System Director of Business Services may grant an exemption from caterers or the requirement in paragraph 4.11 above for meetings that occur on a regular monthly basis where a working meal is provided.
+The KCTCS Assistant Vice President of Business Services/COO may grant an exemption from caterers or the requirement in paragraph 4.11 above for meetings that occur on a regular monthly basis where a working meal is provided.

-- The KCTCS System Director of Business Services may also grant exemptions to meeting time requirements and maximum meal allowances.
+- The KCTCS Assistant Vice President of Business Services/COO may also grant exemptions to meeting time requirements and maximum meal allowances.

 - Requests for an exception should be sent prior to the event with consideration given